virtualsatellite/VirtualSatellite4-FreeCAD-mod/README.md

 ## Provided Features

 - A new Virtual Satellite Workbench
-- Functionality to uplaod a design to Virtual Satellite.
+- Functionality to upload a design to Virtual Satellite.
 - Functionality to download a design from Virtual Satellite.

-## Contribution
+## Contributing

 We are happy to receive your contributions.
 Nevertheless in such a big project there is a lot to respect and to obey.
 One thing to respect are legal requirements such as authorship rights and privacy protection.